-- Informally, through daily teacher observation and 1:1 reading. - Formally, through weekly guided reading using assessment sheets. - Phonics progress is assessed formally using GPC assessment and Phonics Tracking documents. - Formally, through use of Foundation Stage Profile, P levels, PIVATS and APP. - Formally, through comprehension tests optional SATs in Years 3,4 and 5.
-SAT tests are completed in both Year 2 and Year 6. - Reading results are tracked by the class teacher each term using the SIMS assessment tool.
+- Informally, through daily teacher observation, 1:1 reading and guided reading sessions. - Phonics progress is assessed formally using GPC assessment and Phonics Tracking documents. - Formally, through use of Early Years and the Little Wandle Phonics tracking documents. - Formally, through comprehension tests optional SATs in Years 3,4 and 5.
+SAT tests are completed in both Year 2 and Year 6.

+• Reading results are tracked by the class teacher each term using the SIMS assessment tool.
 Regular pupil progress meetings are held with the Headteacher, Deputy Headteacher and Assistant Headteacher.
 Underachieving pupils are identified and an updated targeted support programme is implemented as necessary and shared with class teachers, Teaching Assistants and SENCO.
-As a result of school lockdowns, this has become a significant part of our assessment and planning processes.
-Rigorous and regular interventions are planned to address areas of individual need and assessed half termly to update provision.